BMDarkLight/Nexa/README.md

 ### Prerequisites

 - Docker and Docker Compose installed
-- An `.env` file created based on `.env.example` with your environment variables, including keys like:
+- An `.env` file created based on `.env.local` with your environment variables, including keys like:

 ```env
 SYSADMIN_USERNAME=admin